 Yeast infections are considered recurring if a person has four or more of them per year.
 When that happens, they're typically triggered by an underlying cause that needs to be addressed.

 Here are the most common culprits behind recurrent yeast infections and what you can do to find relief.

 Antibiotics can kill off the bad bacteria that's causing an infection, but they can kill off beneficial bugs too, including good bacteria in the vagina.

 That can set the stage for yeast like candida to grow out of control and cause an infection, especially if someone is taking antibiotics frequently, says Felice Gersh, MD, ob-gyn and founder and director of the Integrative Medical Group of Irvine in Irvine, California.

 Fix it: If you're taking antibiotics regularly or often, reducing your use (or switching to another antibiotic) can help bring your vaginal bacteria back into balance, making it harder for yeast infections to develop.
+You can also try eating more probiotic-rich foods to reduce your risk of yeast infections while on antibiotics.
 (Eating certain foods while taking antibiotics might help too.)